siva5/siva5.github.io/research.md

 <img src="/img/Prj2.jpg" align='center'>
 </p>

-We have sequenced and produced a highly-contiguous assembly of the genome of *A. brassicae* using Nanopore minION sequencing.
+&ensp;&ensp;&ensp;&ensp;&ensp; We have sequenced and produced a highly-contiguous assembly of the genome of *A. brassicae* using Nanopore minION sequencing.
 Using various annotation pipelines, we have been able to predict and annotate various CAZy (Carbohydrate active enzymes), effectors, and secondary metabolite clusters.
 This project involves the function characterization of these identified effectors and secondary metabolites.

 **3. Exploring the genetic diversity of *A. brassicae* across India to gain insights into the evolutionary history of the pathogen vis-à-vis its many host species**

-Understanding a pathogen’s genetic diversity is crucial to the effectiveness and durability of host resistance.
+&ensp;&ensp;&ensp;&ensp;&ensp; Understanding a pathogen’s genetic diversity is crucial to the effectiveness and durability of host resistance.
 Population genetics of plant pathogens has enormous potential to unravel the evolutionary forces acting on pathogen population, and this information can be used to develop strategies of resistance breeding.
 We aim to catalogue the genetic diversity of various isolates of *A. brassicae* across India at the genomic level and analyse their implications in pathogenesis.